Chaindoc REST API reference

 Authorization: Bearer sk_live_xxxxx

-Media Upload API
+Media upload API

 Upload files for use in document creation.
 Supports PDF, images, and videos.
 Maximum 10 files per request.